Society for Historians of American Foreign Relations: History

 Besides its own official activities, SHAFR cooperates with other academic and public history organizations.
 For example, SHAFR is a member of the National Coalition for History and has representatives on the Historical Advisory Committee of the U.S. Department of State's Office of the Historian.
-Notably, SHAFR also hosts events every year at the meeting of the American Historical Association.
+Notably, SHAFR also hosted events at the meeting of the American Historical Association until 2024.